Click on the dates below to uncover fascinating facts about apples throughout history.

 Apples ripen six to ten times faster at room temperature than if refrigerated.

-Click on each recipe card to explore delicious apple-inspired dishes and fun apple facts!
+Click on each card to explore delicious apple-inspired dishes and fun apple facts!

 Two pounds of apples make one 9-inch pie.
 A classic dessert loved around the world!